 Brentford's drains, as we know them

 Brentford is the newest drainage on our patch and, against every stereotype in this trade, new does not mean trouble-free.
 The waterside towers and the stadium-quarter developments have filled TW8 with thousands of modern flats, and modern flats mean communal soil stacks: one vertical pipe serving ten kitchens and ten bathrooms.
 One resident’s “flushable” wipes plus one ground-floor bend equals a blockage with a distribution list.
-We clear these runs weekly, and we can tell a management company exactly which floor to send the polite newsletter to.
-(The camera doesn’t lie.
-It’s one of the many things we love about it.)
+A CCTV drain survey can separate a one-off obstruction from a damaged joint or badly laid run.
+The camera doesn’t lie.
+It’s one of the many things we love about it.

 Basement car parks and undercrofts add pumped drainage and macerators to the mix, kit that older TW postcodes simply doesn’t have, and which fails at apartment-block scale when it fails.
-We survey and jet communal systems for Brentford’s block managers on a planned schedule, which is dramatically cheaper than the emergency version of the same visit.
+Planned inspection and drain jetting give block managers a chance to deal with grease, scale and debris before the emergency version of the same visit.

 Old Brentford is still here too: the terraces off the High Street and around Boston Manor run on Victorian clay, and the canal and Brent keep the ground interesting where old pipes meet new developments.
 Flat, house or whole block, TW8 is covered 24/7, one number, prices agreed before we start.